-Gone are the days when Aussies would only borrow through the big banks, as today there are a great range of lenders from credit unions through to peer to peer players offering personal loans with competitive rates, fees and features.
+Gone are the days when Aussies would only borrow through the big banks, as today there are a great range of lenders from credit unions, peer to peer players and online lenders offering personal loans with competitive rates, fees and features.

 So if you want a full rundown on the who’s who of the personal loan world, simply read our roundup below.

 Ready to start comparing?
 Look below for some hot deals right now.